 - Sauté the onions with the za’atar or thyme and olive oil.

-- While the onions are sautéing, lightly beat the egg yolks, whip the egg whites, chop parsley and shred carrot.
+- While the onions are sautéing, lightly beat the egg yolks, whip the egg whites to firm peaks, chop parsley and shred carrot.

 - Add the salt and pepper, egg yolks, chopped parsley, shredded carrot and sautéed onion to the farfel and mix well.
 Then fold in the egg whites.